aptech/docs/docs/CR-xyz.rst

 ----------------
 .. function:: xyz(x, y, z)

-    :param x: Nx1 or NxK matrix.
-Each column contains the X values for a particular line.
+    :param x:  Each column contains the X values for a particular line.
-    :type x: TODO
+    :type x: Nx1 or NxK matrix

-    :param y: Nx1 or NxK matrix.
-Each column contains the Y values for a particular line.
+    :param y:  Each column contains the
+        Y values for a particular line.
-    :type y: TODO
+    :type y: Nx1 or NxK matrix

-    :param z: Nx1 or NxK matrix.
-Each column contains the Z values for a particular line.
+    :param z:  Each column contains the
+        Z values for a particular line.
-    :type z: TODO
+    :type z: Nx1 or NxK matrix